baurine/checkstyle-sample/note/checkstyle-sample-note.md

         <suppress checks="[a-zA-Z0-9]*" files=".*_MembersInjector.java" />
     </suppressions>

-And we modify `build.gradle` to define a varaible to save the `suppressions.xml` path, its value will be used in `rules.xml`:
+And modify `build.gradle` to define a varaible to save the `suppressions.xml` path.
+Its value will be used in `rules.xml`:

     task checkstyle(type: Checkstyle) {
         configFile new File(rootDir, "config/checkstyle/rules.xml")